Unleash/unleash-vue-sdk/README.md

-# proxy-client-vue
+# Unleash Vue SDK

-PoC for a Vue SDK for [Unleash](https://www.getunleash.io/) based on the official [proxy-client-react](https://github.com/Unleash/proxy-client-react).
+Unleash is a private, secure, and scalable [feature management platform](https://www.getunleash.io/) built to reduce the risk of releasing new features and accelerate software development.
+This Frontend Vue SDK is designed to help you integrate with Unleash and evaluate feature flags inside your application.

+You can use this client with [Unleash Enterprise](https://www.getunleash.io/pricing?utm_source=readme&utm_medium=vue) or [Unleash Open Source](https://github.com/Unleash/unleash).

 ## Usage note

-This library is meant to be used with [Unleash Edge](https://github.com/Unleash/unleash-edge/), the [Unleash front-end API](https://docs.getunleash.io/reference/front-end-api) , or the [Unleash proxy](https://github.com/Unleash/unleash-proxy).
+This library is meant to be used with [Unleash Edge](https://github.com/Unleash/unleash-edge/) or the [Unleash front-end API](https://docs.getunleash.io/reference/front-end-api).

 It is **not** compatible with the Unleash client API.